Gardener Soul

 Final Thoughts

 Transplanting an Azalea is not a very complicated task.
-There are just some key points that you have to look after, like soil moister, temperature, season, and mulch.
-If you don’t have any previous experience of transplanting a shrub then you have to be extra careful.
+There are just some key points that you have to look after, like soil moisture, temperature, season, and mulch.
+If you don’t have any previous experience of transplanting a shrub, then you have to be extra careful.

 FAQs